Want to photograph a bright comet? Tips and equipment you need to capture a spectacular image

 Flat frames are an image of an evenly illuminated white light source, exposing to 50-70% saturation.

-This composite of Comet NEOWISE was captured over Dizin, Iran, by Reyhaneh Valipour on 21 July 2020.
+Composite photograph of Comet NEOWISE captured over Dizin, Iran, by Reyhaneh Valipour on 21 July 2020.
 Reyhaneh used a Nikon D7100 DSLR, Samyang 16 mm f/2.0 lens.

 Comets move, often quite rapidly, relative to the background stars.

-For this reason, mid-range ISOs and relatively short exposures between 30–120 seconds are normally used.
+For this reason, mid-range ISOs and relatively short exposures between 30–120 seconds are normally used to photograph a comet.

-Dark and flat-field calibration is also essential to obtain the best and most accurate results.
+Dark and flat-field calibration is essential to obtain the best and most accurate results.

 When it comes to registration-stacking, doing it on the stars will result in a blurred comet, while registering on the comet will produce trailing stars.